Ethernet Powerlink: Physical layer

-Repeating hubs instead of switches within the Real-time domain is recommended to minimise delay and jitter.
+Repeating hubs instead of switches within the real-time domain is recommended to minimise delay and jitter.
 Ethernet Powerlink uses IAONA's Industrial Ethernet Planning and Installation Guide for clean cabling of industrial networks and both industrial Ethernet connectors 8P8C (commonly known as RJ45) and M12 are accepted.

 Data link layer

-The standard Ethernet data link layer is extended by an additional bus scheduling mechanism, which secures that at a time only one node is accessing the network.
+The standard Ethernet data link layer is extended by an additional bus scheduling mechanism, which guarantees that only one node at a time is accessing the network.
 The schedule is divided into an isochronous phase and an asynchronous phase.
 During the isochronous phase, time-critical data is transferred, while the asynchronous phase provides bandwidth for the transmission of non time-critical data.
 The Managing Node (MN) grants access to the physical medium via dedicated poll request messages.
 As a result, only one single node (CN) has access to the network at a time, which avoids collisions, present on older Ethernet hubs before switches.
 The CSMA/CD mechanism of non-switched Ethernet, which caused non-deterministic Ethernet behaviour, is avoided by the Ethernet Powerlink scheduling mechanism.

 Basic cycle

-After system start-up is finished, the Real-Time domain is operating under Real-Time conditions.
+After system start-up is finished, the real-time domain is operating under real-time conditions.
 The scheduling of the basic cycle is controlled by the Managing Node (MN).
 The overall cycle time depends on the amount of isochronous data, asynchronous data and the number of nodes to be polled during each cycle.

 The basic cycle consists of the following phases: